-SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC only cools.
+SEER is an efficiency rating for ACs, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+It tells you how efficient the unit is at heating.
+You can tell from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
+The biggest difference between them is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?

-and is necessary for certain colder climates.
-That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As unusual as it may sound, during cooler temperatures, a heat pump is intended to pull heat from the outdoors and use it to warm the inside air.
-Just because the air outside feels cold, there is still plenty of available heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+and is necessary for certain cooler climates.
+That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit.
+As weird as it may sound, during cooler temperatures, a heat pump is designed to remove heat from the outside air and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
 So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
 This is a great alternative for certain northern regions, but more land must be available in order to install the necessary piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up purchasing a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you’re not sure which system would work best for you, call Fras-Air/General Service Experts to schedule